GWeindel/hmp/README.md

     Processing participant ./dataset_README_raw.fif's continuous eeg
     Reading 0 ...
 208135  =      0.000 ...
 416.270 secs...

-    /home/gweindel/miniconda3/envs/hmp_prev/lib/python3.12/site-packages/mne/epochs.py:2986: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '' has dtype incompatible with float64, please explicitly cast to a compatible dtype first. metadata.iloc[:, 0] = ""

     50 trials were retained for participant ./dataset_README_raw.fif